ember-learn/ember-blog/content/ember-4-6-released.md

 Ember Data 4.5 introduced improvements to build size.

-Users of just the core of Ember Data may expect their builds to be 35-50% smaller.
+Users of solely the core of Ember Data may expect their builds to be 35-50% smaller.
 This is due to most of the legacy support for `@ember-data/model` having now found its final location at home in that package instead of within the `@ember-data/store package`.
 The size of `@ember-data/store` is reduced from ~16kb compressed to ~9.5kb compressed, potentially a little less depending on what deprecations are resolved and what other packages are present.
 We expect the core to continue to shrink as we complete the final stages of removing `InternalModel`, complete implementations for recently accepted deprecation RFCs, and introduce `RecordDataV2`.

 #### Deprecations